Matei9721/ds-deployment-demos/docker/streamlit_demo/README.md

 multiple pages which show what different functionalities one could implement with this set-up (serving a model, creating a chatbot, or visualizing data).

-The current code has been already conteinarized and pushed to Docker hub at https://hub.docker.com/r/matei9721/docker-streamlit-ds-demo/tags.
+The current code has been already containerized and pushed to Docker hub at https://hub.docker.com/r/matei9721/docker-streamlit-ds-demo/tags.
 To get started with this demo, the first step would be to try and pull and image and run it locally.
 We can begin by pulling the image: